 - (a) an academic record reflecting a superior grade point average on previous graduate work.
-Recently, students regularly admitted to specialist's programs in curriculum, instruction, and special education have obtained average GPAs of 3.25 (4.0 scale) on previous graduate coursework; - (b)results from the Graduate Record Examination (GRE) a national standardized achievement/aptitude test predictive of the ability to complete a specialist's program successfully; - (c) three letters of recommendation sent to the department from professionals in the field of education who are qualified to assess the applicant's readiness for graduate study; - (d) a letter of intent (describe reasons for pursuing a specialist's degree); - (e) a professional resume; - (f) a copy of educator license.
+Recently, students regularly admitted to specialist's programs in curriculum, instruction, and special education have obtained average GPAs of 3.50 (4.0 scale) on previous graduate coursework; - (b)results from the Graduate Record Examination (GRE) a national standardized achievement/aptitude test predictive of the ability to complete a specialist's program successfully; - (c) three letters of recommendation sent to the department from professionals in the field of education who are qualified to assess the applicant's readiness for graduate study; - (d) a letter of intent (describe reasons for pursuing a specialist's degree) and to serve as an evaluation piece for a writing sample; - (e) a professional resume; - (f) a copy of educator license.